 Welcome to Water Street Pub and Grill

 Check back often or follow us on social media for new food, nightly specials and events.
-We are also expanding our beer, wine, and cocktail selection.

 If you are looking for a place to have an event or gathering, send us a message.
 We would love to help.
 We can accommodate groups of 40 or less.

 Tuesdays – Feud Masters Trivia – Family Feud style trivia at 7pm.

 See our Full Menu!